Here are some good reasons why:

 Remember also, to not push your body through any posture that is causing pain (a little discomfort is normal and to be expected when practising).

-Our Unlimited Monthly membership is by far the best value.
+Our Unlimited Weekly Membership is by far the best value.
 You can do unlimited classes, any yoga style, and we don't hold you down to long term contracts.

 get application form